mehulagg/gitlab/doc/topics/git/git_rebase.md

 merge conflicts locally.

 [Rebasing](https://git-scm.com/docs/git-rebase) is a very common operation in Git.
-You have mainly two rebase options:
+There are the following rebase options:

 - [Regular rebase](#regular-rebase).
 - [Interactive rebase](#interactive-rebase).